 Everything needed is supplied by the electronic controllers offered by Bartels Mikrotechnik.
 The combination of signal, amplitude and frequency defines the performance of the micropump.

 For laboratory applications, there is the extended micropump control mp-x.
 It is able to drive one micropump mp6, mp6-pi, mp6‑pp or mp6-gas with different driving signals, the full range of amplitude and frequency manipulation and has an USB interface.

 For quick starting with the micropumps, the evaluation board mp6-QuadKEY offers a flexibility via an Arduino board and comes with an easy user interface.

-The controllers mp-x, mp6-OEM and mp6-EVA from Bartels Mikrotechnik are optimized for driving a single mp6 pump.
-The mp6-QuadOEM and the mp6-QuadKEY allow controlling up to four mp6, mp6-pi, mp6-pp or mp6-gas micropumps up to a frequency of 800 Hz.
+The controllers mp-Labtronix, mp-Highdriver and mp-Lowdriver from Bartels Mikrotechnik are optimized for driving a single mp6 pump.
+The mp-Highdriver4 allows controlling up to four mp6, mp6-pi, mp6-pp or mp6-gas micropumps up to a frequency of 800 Hz.
 For Evaluation purpose the mp-Multiboard can be used and is able to implemet one of driverchips, to give an easy set up to test the micropumps and the driverchips.

 For serial applications we offer customized electronics that can be tailored to the customers’ requirements.
 Please contact us for more details.

 We guarantee a lifetime of minimum 5.000 continuous working hours under lab conditions for the micropump mp6 series (>10.000 hours have been achieved without any notable failures).
-These values have been achieved by using a micropump from the mp6 series tested with the mp-x controller at 250 Vpp, 100 Hz for liquids and 300 Hz for gases and SRS signal.
+These values have been achieved by using a micropump from the mp6 series tested with the mp-Labtronix controller at 250 Vpp, 100 Hz for liquids and 300 Hz for gases and SRS signal.
 Even if we have reached more than 10,000 hours the warranty period of 5.000 hours has to be shared in this form, as the piezo supplier just guarantees this value.

 If the pumps behave erratically, it is very often caused by improper priming.
 If air is still inside, which is on the one hand compressible and on the other hand uncontrollable to know when such an air bubble starts to come out, the flow rate can vary a lot.